13 Driving Range Tips for Beginners

 Control your aim

-Let’s start by standing behind the ball looking down your “target line”.
+Let’s start by standing behind the golf ball looking down your “target line”.

 Pick an intermediate target no more than 10 feet in front along the target line.
 The reason for this is it is much easier to reference this intermediate target while you are standing over your shot and allow for correction if need be.